 23. Directors should express their clear opposition when they feel a proposal submitted for the board's approval might damage the corporate interest.
-In particular, independents and other directors not subject to potential conflicts of interest should strenuously challenge any decision that could harm the interests of shareholders lacking board representation.
+In particular, independent and other directors not affected by potential conflicts of interest should strenuously challenge any decision that could harm the interests of shareholders lacking board representation.

-When the board makes material or reiterated decisions about which a director has expressed serious reservations, then he or she must draw the pertinent conclusions.
-Directors resigning for such causes should set out their reasons in the letter referred to in the next recommendation.
+When the board takes significant or reiterated decisions about which a director expresses serious reservations, the director should draw the pertinent conclusions and, if he or she decides to resign, such director should set out the reasons in the letter referred to in the next recommendation.